 - Affordable: stainless steel, plastic, cast iron.

-- Energy saver: stainless steel with copper core or aluminum core, plastic, cast iron.
+- Energy saver: stainless steel with copper core or aluminum core, plastic, or cast iron.

 - Flavors: stainless steel, glass, ceramic.